 A meme for the NFT newbies

-NFTs have brought many new investors and collectors to the marketplace.
+NFTs has brought many new investors and collectors to the marketplace.
 As a beginner, they are still in the phase of learning and are more prone to fall for scams.
-So, here are two best memes by the veteran collectors that closely describe newbies:
+So, here are two best memes by veteran collectors that closely describe newbies:

 The dream of financial freedom